DragonSenses/Curiosity/Rust/ch-11/ch11-01-writing-tests.md

 Note that in some languages and test frameworks, the parameters to equality assertion functions are called `expected` and `actual`, and the order in which we specify the arguments matters.
 However, in Rust, they're called `left` and `right`, and the order in which we specify the value we expect and the value the code produces doesn't matter.
 We could write the assertion in this test as `assert_eq!(4, add_two(2))`, which would result in the same failure message that displays `assertion failed: (left == right)`.

+### Using the `assert_ne!` Macro

+The `assert_ne!` macro will pass if the two values we give it are not equal and fail if they're equal.
+This macro is most useful for cases when we're not sure what a value *will* be, but we know what the value definitely *shouldn't* be.
+For example, if we're testing a function that is guaranteed to change its input in some way, but the way in which the input is changed depends on the day of the week that we run our tests, the best thing to assert might be that the output of the function is not equal to the input.